 What do you want to do with the results?
 You can’t measure everything and you may not be able to fix every problem, so setting realistic goals is crucial.

 Expect lack of enthusiasm

 Chances are some of your employees have been around the block a few times before and will view your engagement attempts with cynicism.
 Perhaps they worked somewhere else where employee engagement attempts were seen as “lip-service” or perhaps previous management regimes in your company failed to deliver and meet employee expectations.
 There’s a good chance your disengaged employees – the ones you really want to hear from – will regard your attempts as a time wasting exercise.

 Once you’ve determined what you want to achieve and what you’d like to measure, you’ll need to come up with the right questions to ask.

 Consider a digital solution like DeskAlerts to deliver your survey to your employees straight to their desk tops.
 Using the DeskAlerts system will require the employee to take action and they can’t minimize or ignore the message.
 With DeskAlerts you can see the results of the survey virtually in real time as your employees respond.

+Your staff will want to know what you are going to do with the feedback they have provided you.
 Once you have had time to digest the results of the engagement survey, you will need to examine the data and identify areas for improvement.
-While it might not be possible to address every single area that employees have highlighted, you should create a plan to solve a few key priority areas.
-Then – communicate your intentions to do so with your employees.
+While it might not be possible to address every single area that employees have highlighted, you should create a plan to solve a few key priority areas, and communicate your intentions to do so with your employees.